 Berlin Street Art – Free

 While it’s not the prettiest city at first glance, up close Berlin is filled with colour and personality.
-There’s street art everywhere, and the whole city can feel like an open-air gallery which is great fun (and totally free) to explore.
+There’s awesome Berlin street art everywhere, so the whole city can feel like an open-air gallery which is great fun (and totally free) to explore.
 Head to the railway arches along Dircksenstrasse for a few iconic pieces.

 The famous Anne Frank mural by Jimmy C can be found in the little Haus Schwarzenberg courtyard, along with numerous other pieces by other artists.
 That courtyard is a definite must-visit for Berlin street art!
 The neighbourhood of Kreuzberg is another great spot, and it’s home to some of the city’s larger-scale pieces.
 And the abandoned area of Teufelsberg is another famous spot for street art and graffiti in Berlin – don’t miss it.